sapegin/blog.sapegin.me/source/en/all/react-redux-spa.md

 [Webpack](http://webpack.github.io/) allows us to use ES6/JSX syntax (including ES6 modules), import modules from npm and use hot reloading to debug front-end code.

 * [A cookbook for using Webpack with React JS](https://christianalfoni.github.io/react-webpack-cookbook/) by Christian Alfoni and Juho Vepsäläinen.
-* 📖 [SurviveJS: Webpack and React](http://survivejs.com/webpack_react/introduction/) by Juho Vepsäläinen.
+* 📖 [SurviveJS: Webpack](http://survivejs.com/webpack/introduction/) by Juho Vepsäläinen.

 ## Testing